AmitTzah/Badge_AI/README.md

 Using this repository:

 After cloning this repository, you might notice a problem with the scanner.
-This is caused by the scanner pluding requiring FlutterFragmentActivity instead of FlutterActivity. for more info, read: https://github.com/AmolGangadhare/flutter_barcode_scanner/issues/128
+This is caused by the scanner plugin requiring FlutterFragmentActivity instead of FlutterActivity. for more info, read: https://github.com/AmolGangadhare/flutter_barcode_scanner/issues/128

 To fix this issue: